Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/conclusion.md

 ### Strategy 2: Chemotactic random walk

 In our second strategy, we mimic the real response of *E. coli* to its environment based on what we have learned about chemotaxis throughout this module.
-The simulated bacterium will still follow a run and tumble model, but the duration of each run (which is a function of its tumbling frequency) will depend on the relative change in attractant concentration that it detects.
+The simulated bacterium will still follow a run and tumble model, but the duration of each run, which is a function of its tumbling frequency, will depend on the relative change in attractant concentration that it detects.

-To ensure a mathematically controlled comparison, we will use the same approach for determining the duration of a tumble and the resulting direction of a run as in the first strategy.
+To ensure a mathematically controlled comparison, we will use the same approach for sampling the duration of a tumble and the direction of a run as in the first strategy.

-Say that the "response time" of a bacterium, *t*<sub>response</sub>, is the time in seconds that it takes for the bacterium to change its internal behavior in response to its change in environment.
-(We saw earlier in this module that the response time for *E. coli* in chemotaxis is about half a second.)
-To model chemotaxis, we will check the attractant concentration at a simulated bacterium's current location every *t*<sub>response</sub> seconds.
+We have seen in this module that it takes *E. coli* about half a second to respond to a change in attractant concentration.
+We use *t*<sub>response</sub> to denote this "response time"; to produce a reasonable model of chemotaxis, we will check the attractant concentration of a running particle at the particle's current location every *t*<sub>response</sub> seconds.

-We will then measure the percentage difference between the attractant concentration *L*(*x*, *y*) at the cell's current point and the attractant concentration at the cell's previous point; we denote this difference as Δ[*L*].
-If Δ[*L*] is equal to zero, then the probability of a tumble in the next *t*<sub>response</sub> should be the same as the likelihood of a tumble in strategy 1 over the same time period.
+We will then measure the percentage difference between the attractant concentration *L*(*x*, *y*) at the cell's current point and the attractant concentration at the cell's previous point, *t*<sub>response</sub> in the past; we denote this difference as Δ[*L*].
+If Δ[*L*] is equal to zero, then the probability of a tumble in the next *t*<sub>response</sub> seconds should be the same as the likelihood of a tumble in the first strategy over the same time period.
 If Δ[*L*] is positive, then the probability of a tumble should be greater than it was in strategy 1; if Δ[*L*] is negative, then the probability of a tumble should be less than it was in strategy 1.

-To model the change in likelihood of a tumble depending on the value of Δ[*L*], we will let *t*<sub>0</sub> denote the mean background run duration, which in the first strategy was equal to one second.
+To model the relationship between the likelihood of a tumble and the value of Δ[*L*], we will let *t*<sub>0</sub> denote the mean background run duration, which in the first strategy was equal to one second.
 We would like to use a simple formula for the expected run duration like *t*<sub>0</sub> * (1 + 10 · Δ[*L*]).

 Unfortunately, there are two issues with this formula.
 First, if Δ[*L*] is less than -0.1, then the run duration could be negative.
-Second, if Δ[*L*] is large, then the bacterium will run for so long that it may run past the goal.
+Second, if Δ[*L*] is large, then the bacterium will run for so long that it could reach the goal and run past it.

-To prevent the run duration from being negative, we will first take the maximum of *t*<sub>0</sub> * (1 + 10 · Δ[*L*]) and some small positive number (we will use 0.000001).
-To prevent the run length from being too large, we will then take the minimum of the resulting value and 4 · *t*<sub>0</sub>.
+To fix the first issue, we will first take the maximum of *t*<sub>0</sub> * (1 + 10 · Δ[*L*]) and some small positive number *c* (we will use *c* equal to 0.000001).
+As for the second issue, we will then take the minimum of this expression and 4 · *t*<sub>0</sub>.
 This resulting value,

-min(max(*t*<sub>0</sub> * (1 + 10 · Δ[*L*]), 0.000001), 4 · *t*<sub>0</sub>),
+min(max(*t*<sub>0</sub> * (1 + 10 · Δ[*L*]), *c*), 4 · *t*<sub>0</sub>),

-becomes the mean run length of a bacterium based on the recent relative change in concentration given its previous two points.
+becomes the mean run duration of a bacterium based on the recent relative change in concentration.

 **STOP:** What is the mean run duration when Δ[*L*] is equal to zero?
 Is this what we would hope?
-You may assume that *t*<sub>0</sub> is much larger than 0.000001.
 {: .notice--primary}

-As with the first strategy, our simulated cell will alternate between tumbling and running until the total time devoted to the simulation has elapsed.
-The only difference is that we will measure the percentage change in concentration Δ[*L*] between a cell's current point and its previous point every *t*<sub>response</sub> seconds.
-After determining a mean run time *t*(Δ[*L*]), we will sample a random number *p* from an exponential distribution with this mean run time, and the cell will tumble after *p* seconds if *p* is smaller than *t*<sub>response</sub>.
+As with the first strategy, our simulated cell will alternate between tumbling and running in a random direction until the total time devoted to the simulation has elapsed.
+The *only* difference in the second strategy is that we will measure the percentage change in concentration Δ[*L*] between a cell's current point and its previous point every *t*<sub>response</sub> seconds.
+After determining a mean run time according to the expression above, we will sample a random number *p* from an exponential distribution with this mean run time, and the cell will tumble after *p* seconds if *p* is smaller than *t*<sub>response</sub>.

 In the following tutorial, we will adapt the Jupyter notebook that we built in the previous tutorial to simulate this second strategy and run it many times, taking the average of the simulated bacteria's distance to the goal.